HTTPArchive/almanac.httparchive.org/src/content/en/2021/mobile-web.md

 {{ figure_markup(
    image="mobile-web-akimai-device-distribution-by-hour-weekdays.png",
    caption="Device type distribution by hour on weekend - mPulse July 2021.", description="A line chart of Mobile vs. Desktop traffic distribution, by the hour of the day on weekdays, in UTC, from Akimai's mPulse in July 2021.
 The patterns show that an inverse variation between mobile and desktop traffic.
 As traffic for one device type increases, the other decreases.
-Desktop usage is at it's highest through what could be thought of as traditional working hours (7am - 6pm), though mobile usage is larger at all time raning from 52% to 65%.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQv2xPBvpLK9_1QqEmOhsXHXcCzunEdsY14Xzeo1D7MYTuu0inzwmz0NtGSFI0mBRP5snPw8ciVWaJQ/pubchart?oid=12081105&format=interactive", sheets_gid="300179855", width="600",
+Desktop usage is at its highest through what could be thought of as traditional working hours (7am - 6pm), though mobile usage is larger at all time raning from 52% to 65%.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQv2xPBvpLK9_1QqEmOhsXHXcCzunEdsY14Xzeo1D7MYTuu0inzwmz0NtGSFI0mBRP5snPw8ciVWaJQ/pubchart?oid=12081105&format=interactive", sheets_gid="300179855", width="600",